 Falls are a common and devastating complication of hospital care, particularly in elderly patients.
 Epidemiologic studies have found that falls occur at a rate of 3–5 per 1000 bed-days, and the Agency for Healthcare Research and Quality estimates that 700,000 to 1 million hospitalized patients fall each year.
 Patients in long-term care facilities are also at very high risk of falls.
-Approximately half of the 1.6 million nursing home residents in the United States fall each year, and a 2014 report by the Office of the Inspector General found that nearly 10% of Medicare skilled nursing facility residents experienced a fall resulting in significant injury.
+Approximately half of the 1.6 million nursing home residents in the United States fall each year, and a 2014 report by the Office of the Inspector General found that nearly 10% of adverse events experienced by Medicare skilled nursing facility residents were falls resulting in significant injury.

 More than one-third of in-hospital falls result in injury, including serious injuries such as fractures and head trauma.
 Death or serious injury resulting from a fall while being cared for in a health care facility is considered a never event, and the Centers for Medicare and Medicaid Services do not reimburse hospitals for additional costs associated with patient falls.
 Falls that do not result in injury can be serious as well.
 As noted in a PSNet perspective, "even supposedly 'no harm' falls can cause distress and anxiety to patients, their family members, and health care staff, and may mark the beginning of a negative cycle where fear of falling leads an older person to restrict his or her activity, with consequent further losses of strength and independence."